krishnasoni10/CanvaSync/README.md

 #  CanvaSync – WebSocket-Based Collaborative Drawing Platform

-ExceliDraw is a collaborative, canvas-based drawing application inspired by tools like Excalidraw.
+CanvaSync is a collaborative, canvas-based drawing application inspired by tools like Excalidraw.
 The project focuses on smooth rendering, pan/zoom performance, and scalable frontend architecture.

 Built as part of a hands-on learning journey to understand **interactive UIs, canvas optimizations, and real-time system design**.